YingLiu4203/old-dev-blog/_posts/2017-01-05-Spring-OAuth2-notes.md

 Most OAuth2 APIs follow the OAuth 2.0 draft 10 published in July 2010.
 There are four roles in the OAuth2 spec.

 1. The User: the resource owner.
 Resources can be any data or services.
-2. The API: the resource server that validate access token and grants access based on valid access token.
+2. The API Server: the resource server that validate access token and grants access based on valid access token.
 3. The Authorizatoin Server: the server that displays the OAuth prompt, approves or denies the access request.
 It is also responsible for granting access token after the user authorizes the application.
 Therefore a an authorization server has two primary URLs: one for authorization and one for access token.
 4. The Client: the client is an app acting on the user's behalf to access the user's resources.
 The client can obtain permssion by either directing the user to the authorization server or by asserting permission direclty with the authorization server without the user interaction.
 There are two types of clients: confidential client (web apps) and pulbic client (browser code or mobile app).
 A confidential client has the `client_secret` while a public client doesn't have it.